delaneyj/datastar/site/static/md/guide/go_deeper.md

 This is SQL.
 As a user you don't have to know how the query will get executed, it's up to the engine used.
 Sure you can read the query plan or introspect indexes, but you can start at a high level and drill down only when necessary.

-HTML work in a similar fashion.
+HTML works in a similar fashion.
 You don't have to worry about how a `<div>Hello</div>` turned into pixels nor how the page uses resources when you tab away.
 This is wonderful for the majority of cases but at least in modern HTML is a bit limiting.

 For example: